vuonghy2442/lonelybot/lean-model/FARM.md

 the both-cargo shape or only the bare-twin one should be settled before farming this wave.

+## Wave 16 — the twin mirror: all moves twin-agnostic except the foundation moves (LANDED 2026-09-14, sorry-free)

+**Claim** (the alternative route to T, by move-level decomposition): the local twin exchange `State.swapTwin t` conjugates every CLEAN move — clean = not a foundation move of a pair member (`Move.cleanTwin`): the three foundation kinds (`pileStack`/`deckStack`/`stackPile`) read `heights`, which the swap fixes, so they cross to the OTHER suit's count exactly when the moved card is `t`/`t.flipSuit` (TwinSwapWitness's refutation shape); NOTHING tableau-side is an exception (`draw`/`reveal`/`deckPile`/`pilePile` — `canSitOn` is color-blind, the run walk reads relabeled seats, the deal/depths views map along).

+**Landed** (Klondike/TwinAgnostic.lean, imports only the Relabel chain — below the Theorems breakage — axiom-clean
+`[propext, Quot.sound]`, census 0):

+- `apply_swapTwin_clean` — the mirror lemma:
+  `(st.swapTwin t).apply (m.swapTwin t) = (st.apply m).map (State.swapTwin t)`
+  for clean `m`, unconditional in the state (no WF, no height alignment); the none-direction rides the involution (the mirror of a clean mirror is the source), so only the some-direction is constructed.
+Play form: `run_swapTwin_clean`.
+- `run_swapTwin_pair` + `solvable_swapTwin_paired`/`_back` — **the
+  licensed pair**: where the winning play's twin foundation moves are ONE adjacent pair `[pileStack t, pileStack t.flipSuit]` (the aligned shape — both stackable at the same moment, §5.5's redundant pair supplies it in the engine), the exchange preserves solvability both directions.
+The alignment is DERIVED, not premises: the pair firing pins both suits' heights to the shared rank; after the pair the heights re-sync (each suit gained its twin's rank once in both), so the tail mirrors verbatim — no skew survives the back-to-back shape.
+- The `mapByTwin` transfer kit (topOf/bottomOf/attach/detach/aboveOf,
+  the twin-seat probes `mapByTwin_topOf_flip(_Suit)`/ `mapByTwin_bottomOf_flip(_Suit)`, the cycle laws `twinCycle_*`, the composed guards) — the local-swap analogue of Relabel's `relabelBy` kit, consumable by the window argument.

+**Substrate relocation (same day)**: `Move.swapTwin`/`State.swapTwin`/ `State.swapTwin_swapTwin` moved TwinSwap → Relabel (the relabeling group's canonical home), `Card.swapTwin_flipSuit`/`Base.swapTwin_flipSuit` moved TwinExchange → Relabel (plus the new `Move.swapTwin_flipSuit`/ `State.swapTwin_flipSuit`) — names and proofs unchanged, TwinAgnostic sits below the Theorems chain and needs the substrate.

+**What remains open** — T's general window (this wave's residue, and wave 15 [H]'s sibling): when the twin stacks are NOT adjacent, the source play interleaves its same-color catch-up between them, and the mirrored game cannot copy it verbatim — the ±1 height skew on the twin suits blocks the s1-cascade in the mirror and vice versa (the successor correspondence after ONE twin stack is `State.twinSkew`, board-swapped with the one suit bumped — exactly the divergence the pair re-sync cancels).
+The bridge — reorderings plus reveal-relocations of the stuck twin — is the interleaving lemma (L1/O3) of macro_formalization §3; the mirror lemma is its mechanical half, isolated so the window argument consumes it.
+Candidate normalization before farming: "winning plays can be reshaped so the twin stacks are adjacent" (false in general — the catch-up needs the structure unlocked by the FIRST stack, e.g. the empty-pile/king chain; the refute-first shape is exactly that deadlock).

 ## The crux's case ledger (B4 decomposition state)

 **ROUTE (2026-09-14): [ENDGAME.md](ENDGAME.md)** — the reading pass